FAIRplus/FAIR_tool_discoverer_backend/README.md

 ## Deployment

 The deployment is done through GitHub Actions.
 The file `github/worflows.main.yml` contains the definition of the workflow.
 The workflow is triggered when a new release is created.
 The workflow performs the following steps:
-- Build of the docker images of the API application.
+- 1. Build of the docker images of the API application.
-- Push of the images to the Docker Hub.
+- 2. Push of the images to the Docker Hub.
-- Deployment of the images to the server using webhooks.